testit-tms/adapters-java/testit-adapter-jbehave/Readme.md

 If you want to enable debug mode then see [How to enable debug logging?](https://github.com/testit-tms/adapters-java/tree/main/testit-java-commons)

+If you want to add attachment for a failed test then see [How to add an attachment for a failed test?](https://github.com/testit-tms/adapters-java/tree/main/testit-java-commons)

 ### Meta

 Use tags to specify information about autotest.